fortify-iq/cdpa/README.md

 # CDPA Repository

-This repository contains code related to the CDPA attack and other related attack
+This repository contains code related to the CDPA attack and other related attacks

 It contains the following folders: